lepperm/Learning-Log/_posts/blog/2020-08-27-risk-mitigation-in-planning-learning.md

 ##### Risk Mitigation Plan

+Referring back to "information begets information," there will be some nearly unavoidable discovery period when learning a new skill.
+If there is a central source of verified information (main site, high-quality wiki, etc), that's an excellent place to start.
+In lieu of that, or perhaps in addition to it, I find that trying to read just about anything you can come across relating to the specific topic is helpful to at least expose yourself to the terminology, and maybe some general concepts.
+From there, you can use the terminology and concepts to seek out more detailed explanations.

+Additionally, try to make connections with people in the skill that you are trying to learn.
+If they can use their experience to recommend resources that helped them when they were starting, or help steer you or answer questions, then that is an excellent boost!

 I am very fortunate in that many of my friends are already developers, so I have access to many great connections to ask questions and for help.
 Discussions with my friends have helped to guide me towards skills that are currently in demand, where to get started, and what tools to use.

 Determining high-quality learning content, however, has been a learning experience.
 I have discovered and had some great resources referred to me, but I have also organically encountered information that was either low quality, or too complex (out of sequence) to impart helpful information.
 Determining sequence is currently my next challenge with this site, as I have amassed a collection of resources that seem to be regarded as high-quality learning materials among other learners, and I need to sort and order them in a sequence that will allow for efficient skill progression.
 A properly sequenced learning item list will also make my Skills table progression value a more direct representation of my approximate familiarity with core skills.